 The Chase Freedom and Freedom Unlimited cards do not charge an annual fee.
 They also restrict the redemption options for the Ultimate Rewards points as a result.
 A simple runaround is to own a combination of the Freedom, Sapphire, or Ink products.
 This way, you’ll be able to maximize your earning and redemption values.

 The most affordable way is to choose either Sapphire or Ink products.
 Use the fee-free Freedom to earn 5 points on the bonus categories.
-Or, you can use the Freedom Unlimited to earn a flat rewards rate of 3% then 1.5%.
-These rewards cards make it easy for Chase travel using Chase points.
+Or, you can use the Freedom Unlimited to earn at least 1.5%.

 Regardless of how you earn your Ultimate Rewards points, it’s very easy to see that you can easily maximize the value of each Chase point beyond the base 1 cent value.